 Pacific Grace and Pacific Swift

-The Pacific Swift and the Pacific Grace are owned and operated by the non-profit S.A.L.T.S.
-Sail and Life Training Society.
-Homeport for all vessels is Victoria, B.C, Canada.
-Stoutly built by S.A.L.T.S. using traditional methods, our ships are maintained to a standard exceeding the requirements of Transport Canada and are equipped with the latest navigational and safety features.
+The Pacific Swift and the Pacific Grace are owned and operated by SALTS, a registered charity in Victoria, BC, Canada.
+Stoutly built by SALTS using traditional methods, our ships are maintained to a standard exceeding the requirements of Transport Canada and are equipped with the latest navigational and safety features.

 Pacific Grace